Real-Skill/javascript-tasks/README.md

 ### getDescendingNumbers(numberFrom, numberTo)

-Returns the string with numbers in descending order separated by ' ' (space).
-If `numberFrom` is lower than `numberTo` returns false.
-If the parameters aren't a numbers also should return false.
+It returns a string with numbers in the descending order and separated by ' ' (space).
+If the `numberFrom` is lower than the `numberTo` , it returns false.
+If the parameters aren't numbers, it should also return false.

 ### deleteString(string, array)

-Removes all occurrences of `string` in `array` of strings.
-Returns update `array` of strings.
+It removes all the occurrences of the `string` in an `array` of strings.
+It returns the update `array` of strings.

 ### stringCounter(array)

-Returns a number of **String** elements in `array`.
+It returns a number of **String** elements in the `array`.

 ### squareOdd(array)

-Square value of every odd number inside of `array`.
-Returns update array and leaves the rest of items unaffected.
+It squares the value of every odd number inside the `array`.
+It returns an update array and leaves the rest of items unaffected.

 ### areaOfTrapezoid(a,b,h)

-Calculate the area of a trapezoid.
+It calculates the area of a trapezoid.
 If the parameters are incorrect the function should return false.

 ## Before you start...